Writing Dissertations on Race and Ethnicity | UK Guide Writing Dissertations on Race and Ethnicity | UK Guide

 Q: Do I need to be from the community I'm researching?
 A: No, but you need to be reflexive about your positionality.
 Non-insider researchers have produced excellent work on race and ethnicity.
 What matters is engaging seriously with the community, acknowledging what your outsider status means, and avoiding extractive research practices.

 That's a fair question.
-What makes the difference between a literature review that gets a decent mark and one that genuinely impresses your markers is whether you've gone beyond identifying what each source says to understanding what the sources say to each other, where they agree and disagree, and what that scholarly conversation reveals about the current state of knowledge in your field and why your specific research question matters.
+What makes the difference between a literature review that gets a decent mark and one that truly impresses your markers is whether you've gone beyond identifying what each source says to understanding what the sources say to each other, where they agree and disagree, and what that scholarly conversation reveals about the current state of knowledge in your field and why your specific research question matters.

 Q: Should I use ethnic categories from official statistics or challenge them?
 A: Both.
 Use official categories to access datasets and allow comparison over time.
 But critique them.
 The ONS ethnic categories are administrative constructs that don't capture how people actually understand their identities.
 Good dissertations use the data while interrogating the categories themselves.